ElectraCOOL™ TAC60™ Wiring Instructions with the Z31-A Controller

 We recommend connecting fans directly to the power supply so that they are supplied a constant, nominal 12 Volts.
 If fans are connected within the loop that’s temperature controlled, the fans may not supply enough airflow to keep the hot-side heatsink cool.

 3. Connect the Z31-A Temperature Controller

-Connect the NTC sensor that’s included by opening slots 10 and 11 on the Z31-A terminal strip (TLK38-S slots 10 & 12) with a small Phillips head screw driver.
-Insert one lead in each slot and tighten the screws to hold the leads in place.
+The two NTC leads go into Z31-A slots 10 and 11.
 There is no + or - for the sensor leads so either wire can go in either slot.
 When all preparation have been completed, you will place the actual sensor (on the other end of the wire, with a bullet shape) at a location in the enclosure that you would like to measure the temperature.

 On the Z31-A, slots 1 and 2, marked “SUPPLY” and are for DC power input from the power supply.
 Connect one end of a 24” spare piece of 18 gauge red wire to slot 1 in the Z31-A and connect the other end to the +V output at post 6 on the power supply.
 Next connect a 24” spare piece of 18 gauge black wire to slot 2 on the Z31-A and the other end to the –V output at post 4 of the power supply.

 Using a 3” spare piece of (red) wire make a “jumper” from Z31-A slot 1 (also connected to the power supply) to the Z31-A’s terminal slot 6 (common of SPDT switch).